 - provide your credentials or some sensitive information

-There are several various pretenses phishers use.
-They all depend on the context and the type of action you’ve been asked to perform.
+Phishers use various pretenses to gain unauthorized access, depending on the context and the type of action they ask you to perform.
 Those pretenses can sound convincing, especially if it comes from your boss, for example.
 In the middle of a busy workday, we usually have no time or attention to question the legitimacy of every mail that ends up in our inbox.
 This human factor is the reason why this method tops the list of all malicious techniques.

 How to avoid phishing?